 A: Yes.
 There are many research studies on Amalaki.
 One dramatic study reported its detoxifying effect, showing that Amalaki restored cells of rats who had arsenic poisoning almost to their normal level of toxicity.
-(Phytotherapy Research 1999).
-Other studies have shown that it reduces cholesterol (European Journal of Clinical Nutrition 1988; British Journal of Experimental Pathology 1981; and Journal of Ethnopharmocology 1996).
-Findings show that it helps protect the liver (Journal of Ethnopharmacology 2000).
-Research on its antioxidant activity has been most impressive (Phytomedicine 2000; Indian Journal of Experimental Biology 1999; and Journal of Ethnopharmacology 2000).
+(Phytotherapy Research, 1999).
+Other studies have shown that it reduces cholesterol (European Journal of Clinical Nutrition, 1988; British Journal of Experimental Pathology, 1981; and Journal of Ethnopharmocology, 1996).
+Findings show that it helps protect the liver (Journal of Ethnopharmacology, 2000).
+Research on its antioxidant activity has been most impressive (Phytomedicine, 2000; Indian Journal of Experimental Biology, 1999; and Journal of Ethnopharmacology, 2000).

 Q: What about the third ingredient, Bibhitaki?

 A: This also is a famous fruit in Maharishi Ayurveda.
-Bibhitaki (pronounced Bib hee' tuck ee) is its Sanskrit name, Terminalia Bellirica is the Latin name, and Bahira is the Hindi name.
+Bibhitaki (pronounced Bib hee' tuck ee) is its Sanskrit name, Terminalia Bellerica is the Latin name, and Bahira is the Hindi name.
 There is not as much scientific research on this fruit, but it is famous in the classical ayurvedic texts for its many good qualities.

 Both Charaka Samhita and Sushruta Samhita mention Bibhitaki as a homeostatic, meaning that it helps create balance and pure blood in the body.
 Sushruta Samhita, a text on surgery, mentions that it is useful to staunch internal hemorrhaging.

 Charaka also reports that it is ideal for pacifying both Pitta and Kapha.
 It is cool to the touch (pacifying Pitta) but is hot when you eat it (and thus pacifies Kapha).
 Charaka Samhita also says that Bibhitaki cleanses the Rasa, Rakta, Mamsa and Meda dhatus, which means the nutritive fluid, the blood, the muscle and the fat tissue.
-In addition, the Charaka Samhita says Bibhitaki is excellent for balancing and nurturing the vocal chords, is antibacterial, and is chakshushya (a rasayana for the eyes).
+In addition, the Charaka Samhita says Bibhitaki is excellent for balancing and nurturing the vocal chords, is antibacterial, and is chakshushya (a Rasayana for the eyes).

 Sushruta Samhita also mentions that Bhibitaki is dry and hot.
 It's excellent for nourishing the voice and the eyes, and is antibacterial.
 Sushruta also points out the bhedana effect of this fruit, which means that because of its heating quality it clears the clogged channels almost as if drilling them clear.
 The Bhavprakash Nigantu also mentions that Bibhitaki is nourishing for the eyes, and says it is netra hitam, meaning that it is beneficial for the eyes.
 Bibhitaki also nourishes the hair, and strengthens the hair root, color, and stability (and thus prevents thinning).

-So now you can see why Digest Tone is so powerful: it's because the three fruits that make up the formula have remarkable abilities to cleanse impurities, nurture the body and restore health.
+So now you can see why Organic Digest Tone is so powerful: it's because the three fruits that make up the formula have remarkable abilities to cleanse impurities, nurture the body and restore health.

-A: I'm glad you asked this question, because at Maharishi Ayurveda Products International, we are committed to only using the highest quality ingredients, and to upholding the authenticity of the ayurvedic tradition no matter what the cost.
+A: I'm glad you asked this question, because at Maharishi Ayurveda Products International, we are committed to using only the highest-quality ingredients, and to upholding the authenticity of the ayurvedic tradition no matter what the cost.
 This is the only way the full range of results indicated in the Vedic texts can be realized.

 Let me give you one example of this.
 The Haritaki fruit comes in seven different varieties.
 While all are beneficial, most of them help with only one of the many benefits that the texts mention for Haritaki.
 One variety is good for the eyes, for instance, and another variety is good for clearing the bowels.

 However, most buyers of Triphala don't realize that there is one variety, called Vijaya, that gives all of the results that we mentioned earlier.
-Vijaya is mentioned by all the great ayurvedic seers as best variety to use, which in itself is rare, as not many fruits and herbs are universally acclaimed by all the seers.
+Vijaya is mentioned by all the great ayurvedic seers as the best variety to use, which in itself is rare, as not many fruits and herbs are universally acclaimed by all the seers.